 Using the materials provided, two teams must work together to build a bridge, with each sub-team constructing half the bridge each.
 During the challenge, teams cannot see each other and must rely on their communication skills to build an identical design.
 This is an excellent activity for developing communication skills, problem solving and creative thinking.

 Team members are spread out in a line, consisting of several sections.
-The first person is shown an picture by the facilitator and must then pass tell the next person what it is, this continues until the last person receives the description and they must then attempt to recreate the picture.
+The first person is shown a picture by the facilitator and must then describe to the next person what it is.
+This continues until the last person receives the description and they must then attempt to recreate the picture.

 Team’s race against the clock to try and retrieve a ping pong ball placed at the bottom of a leaky pipe.
 To do this they are provided with a bucket of water and several cups.
 Teams are required to use good teamwork and problem solving skills to complete the challenge.

 Memory Lane is a giant game of Chinese whispers where communication and cooperation are essential for success.